Know Your Rights: Same-Sex Marriage

 Yes.
 Couples who live in states that allow same-sex couples to marry or that recognize their marriages, as well as couples who live in the District of Columbia, will clearly be eligible for federal protections and responsibilities afforded to all other married couples.

-c) If I was married in California and live in a state that does not recognize marriages of same-sex couples, will the federal government recognize my marriage?
+c) If I was married in California and live in a state that doesn't recognize marriages of same-sex couples, will the federal government recognize my marriage?

 Some federal benefits are based on whether a marriage was valid where enacted; others are based on whether a marriage is valid where the couple lives.
-Now that the Supreme Court has struck down Section 3 of DOMA, we believe that all married couples, including same-sex couples, should be treated as married by the federal government no matter where they live.
-But getting access to all federal marital protections for same-sex couples who were validly married, but live in a state that discriminates against their marriages will take some work.
-At the current time, couples who live in states that do not respect their marriage will receive only some federal benefits, not all, which may create significant problems and complexities.
-We are confident the Obama Administration will take prompt action to implement the ruling striking down Section 3 of DOMA and ensuring that all married couples receive federal benefits where legally possible, no matter where they live.
-However, some federal programs are required by law to determine marital status based on whether the state where you live recognizes your marriage; for these programs, additional work and possibly new legislation will be needed.
-So check back here for updates: we will soon have a more extensive guide specifically about the effect of the DOMA ruling on access to federal rights and benefits.
+At the current time, couples who live in states that don't respect their marriage will receive only some federal benefits, not all, which may create significant problems and complexities.
+Some federal programs are required by law to determine marital status based on whether the state where you live recognizes your marriage; for these programs, additional work and possibly new legislation will be needed.

 Now that DOMA Section 3 has been held unconstitutional, there is a legal means for you or your spouse to apply for permanent immigrant status in the U.S. based on your marriage if your marriage is valid in the place where you married.
 So, in many cases, if you are married or get married, you can sponsor your spouse (or your spouse can sponsor you) for a green card (that is, legal permanent residence).
 However, immigration law is very complicated and you should speak with a qualified attorney before marrying or filing any marriage-based immigration petitions or adjustment of status application.
 Options for families will vary from case to case, based upon a number of factors, including: whether you and your partner are together or apart; whether you are living together in the United States or abroad; whether you and your partner have married; whether your family can marry; and for families together in the United States whether the non-U.S. citizen partner arrived in the United States after having been inspected by an immigration officer or whether they entered without inspection.
 You and your partner are stronglyencouraged to speak with a qualified immigration attorney to get legal advice before taking steps to seek out an immigration benefit.